peerix - v0.1.0

 const peer = new Peer({ driver });

-// listen for peer connections
+// listen for peer connection state changes

-peer.on('join', (e) => {
+peer.on('connection', (e) => {

 const { remote } = e;